0x2E757/PromiseExt/README.md

 `all` — basically same functionality as per regular promise `all` method, but can accept object with promises and will try to cancel promises if any of them will fail;

 `race` — basically same functionality as per regular promise `race` method, but will try to cancel promises if any of them will fail;

+`wrap` — can be used to wrap regular promise into PromiseExt;